open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 ### Respawn

 When a character is killed in Respawn, they are removed from the game and placed back in reserve and must be redeployed during the next round.
-The character returns to the game with their original weapons and full hit points.
+The character returns to the game with their original weapons, including one use weapons and equipment, and full hit points.

 ### Pick-ups